Guardian Life Insurance Company of America Review

 Whole Life Insurance

-Guardian Life’s whole life insurance offers a death benefit as well as living benefits.
+Guardian Life’s whole life insurance offers a death benefit and living benefits like cash value.
 The death benefit is the amount of money your designated beneficiary is legally entitled to receive in the event of your demise.
 The living benefits include a cash value account and dividend payments.

 A portion of the premium you pay is allocated to the cash value account, which is designed to grow at a steady rate irrespective of the performance of the market.
 The rate of interest is determined by the insurance company and specified at the start of the term.

 You can access the money in your cash value account by taking out a loan, which you are required to repay with an interest.

 If you borrow against your cash value on the 10th year of the policy or any time after that, the company allows you to choose between the fixed interest rate and variable interest rate.